 If your capital gain is above $250,000 (or $500,000 for a couple filing jointly), then you will have to pay capital gains taxes on the sale of your home for the amount above the exclusion.
 The amount you owe will be determined based on your capital gain, as well as what tax bracket you fall into.

-Calculating capital gains taxes can be a complicated process.
-Consult a tax advisor to help you ensure you pay the correct amount.
+Remember, calculating capital gains taxes can be a complicated process — especially if you are selling a home for the first time or aren’t sure what updates count toward home improvements.
+Be sure to consult a tax advisor to help you ensure you calculate and pay the correct amount.

 Are there any deductions I can take advantage of if I sell my home at a loss?

 Unfortunately, losses incurred from the ownership of a private residence aren’t tax-deductible.
 So while you won’t have to pay taxes on the sale of your home, you also won’t earn anything back in the form of a tax deduction or credit.